 How does it work?

-In very simple terms the process is the same as you’d expect from seeing any financial adviser.
+The process is the same as you’d expect from any reputable financial adviser.

-We sit with you and discuss your situation, circumstances and objectives.
-We carry out extensive research and recommend a suitable solution.
+We discuss your current situation and future aspirations, carry out thorough research and recommend an appropriate solution.

 What is Ethical Investing?